vseryakov/backendjs/README.md

 ## To run an example

-* The library is packages with copies of Bootstrap, jQuery, Knockout.js for quick Web development in web/js and web/css directories, all scripts are available from the browser with /js or /css paths.
+* The library is packaged with copies of Bootstrap, jQuery, Knockout.js for quick Web development in web/js and web/css directories, all scripts are available from the browser with /js or /css paths.
 To use all at once as a bundle run the following command: